ocasazza/terraform-provider-atlassian-operations/docs/data-sources/user.md

 - `email_address` (String) The user's email address.
 This is used as the primary identifier for looking up user information.

+### Optional

+- `organization_id` (String) The unique identifier of the organization this user belongs to.
+This field is only required for Compass.

 ### Read-Only

 - `account_id` (String) The unique Atlassian account identifier for the user.
 This is a permanent, unchangeable ID.